Romans 13

 Romans 13 is the thirteenth chapter of the Epistle to the Romans in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who adds his own greeting in Romans 16:22.
-Paul wrote to the Roman Christians because he was "eager to preach the gospel" to them, so as to remind them on "certain subjects".
-Although he had been hindered from coming to them many times, he longed to encourage the Roman church by reminding them of the gospel, because of his calling to the Gentiles as well as to the Jews.
+It was authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who adds his own greeting in Romans 16:22.

-In this chapter, Paul reminds his readers that they should honour and obey the secular authorities.
+In this chapter, Paul reminds his readers that they should honour and obey the government authorities.
 Reformer Martin Luther suggested that "he includes this, not because it makes people virtuous in the sight of God, but because it does insure that the virtuous have outward peace and protection and that the wicked cannot do evil without fear and in undisturbed peace".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 14 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: